deekshana-veluchamy/EWA_Project/README.md

 	3. Start the MySQL database server
 		a) database used is groceryhub
 		b) tables used to store data are customer,CustomerRegistration,stores,productdetails,restaurants,transactions,favourites,customerorder
 	4. Start tomcat server after setting up the environment variables.

  	5. Open Google chrome and type url as ==> localhost/EWA_Project

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Number of lines of Code Written:

-JavaScript -
-Java -
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Instruction to run python script: